-In order to be able to manage payroll in Vietnam smoothly without any issues, it requires more than just dedicated time investment.
+It requires more than just dedicated time investment to be able to manage payroll in Vietnam smoothly without any issues.
 It is a must for companies to possess comprehensive knowledge of labour laws and local payroll regulations.
 In case tax and manpower regulations are not understood well, payroll miscalculating may happen and it will significantly affect both tax and social security reports.

 In accordance with Decree 143/2018/ND-CP, all foreign nationals employed in Vietnam are entitled to social insurance, benefits, salaries, among others.
 With regards to employee insurance, three types of insurance are available in Vietnam: health insurance, social insurance and unemployment insurance.